Mauricio Geraud M.

 However, the best, most positive answers I got were shrugged shoulders, because they were following their Data-Driven minds, instead of becoming Data-informed, and taking the leap we needed to take as a team.
 Again, as Elon Musk, or Henry Ford said above: If I’d ask your data-driven mind’s output... you get the picture.

-So despite all that resistance, through passion, disciplined commitment, research and plenty of foot work, minding the iron-triangle, started by making an alliance with a designer‘s college and told them: «design away, just one rule: NO new tooling.» Then through relentless Agile-type iterations between Supply Chain Analysis, Vendor Development, Business Asset Analysis, Core Competency Analysis, MVP & prototype User AB & Field Testing*, Ansoff Matrix, AB pricing strategies, and many other tools and practices application, I started designing, engineering, adding padding, dozens of colors, full-color imprints, braces, rivets, moldings, wheels, ice… Just because I was learning about Feature Prioritization empirically, I somehow managed to keep the kitchen sink out, and no bells nor whistles were ever involved… With all that I was able to tap into the custom-made promotional product industry by getting into two 70K specialty distributor networks, where 3rd and 4th degree User Empathy and Product Personalization is the law of the land.
+It was through passion, disciplined commitment, research and plenty of foot work, minding the iron-triangle, started by making an alliance with a designer‘s college and told them: «design away, just one rule: NO new tooling.» Then through relentless Agile-type iterations between Supply Chain Analysis, Vendor Development, Business Asset Analysis, Core Competency Analysis, MVP & prototype User AB & Field Testing*, Ansoff Matrix, AB pricing strategies, and many other tools and practices application, I started designing, engineering, adding padding, dozens of colors, full-color imprints, braces, rivets, moldings, wheels, ice… Just because I was learning about Feature Prioritization empirically, I somehow managed to keep the kitchen sink out, and no bells nor whistles were ever involved… With all that I was able to tap into the custom-made promotional product industry by getting into two 70K specialty distributor networks, where 3rd and 4th degree User Empathy was the law of the land.

 For the following years I craved and gathered many new skills, scope and knowledge, I figured I had enough to help clients find the way out of their product/operations labyrinth, so I got myself into freelance consulting where I was able to get involved in dozens of different products and industries.
 Whether it be onto B2B, B2B2C, consumer/retail, complex eco-technologies, agroindustrial, marketing, music, BTL, entertainment, even 2 huge scope corporate-pivoting re-engineering projects, MVP, prototyping, creation, testing, etc.

-However, back to the products: The latest, biggest and the one I am most proud of, so far, is: In November of 2020 I was hired by bairesdev.com for a project to help our client client’s, K-12 teachers create engaging, interactive and fun lessons out from their content.
+However, back to the products: In November of 2020 I was hired by bairesdev.com for a project to help our client client’s, K-12 teachers create engaging, interactive and fun lessons out from their content.
 So we were commissioned to build a full interactive lesson builder, manager and teacher-led synchronous interactive lessons and activities web-app for the American education system, industry where our client is a big player.

 I was part of the First Five, as we liked to call ourselves because we were the first hired: the QA,UX, Architect, Scrum Master, and myself the Product, leads; to build what would become a solid 45 member Scrum team.
 We took their brainstormed ideation list and conducted our full discovery into delivering the prioritized and chosen 7 out of a 30 their wish-list/PRD items and delivered the MVP in 10 sprints spanning only 5 months, and fully working beta version just over a month later.
 And might I add, it looked and worked beautifully.